Carlyle Hotel: Dowling and Rockefeller ownership

 The post–World War II development boom allowed the hotel to take on new high-society prominence.
 The City Investing Company, led by the businessman Robert Whittle Dowling, purchased the Carlyle in June 1944; the purchase was financed by a $1.3 million loan.
 Dowling also bought three nearby buildings to protect the views from the Carlyle.
 After obtaining the Carlyle, Dowling transformed from a "respectable" address to a "downright fashionable" one frequented by elegant Europeans, operating it similarly to a social club in that prospective guests were required to provide social references. at one point, the hotel's staff checked whether potential guests were on the Social Register before allowing them to book rooms there.
 To preserve the hotel's exposure to sunlight, Dowling built a low-rise building immediately to the west at 980 Madison Avenue.
 Robert Huyot was appointed as the hotel's president and general manager later the same year.
 When a federal rent regulation restriction expired in 1947, Huyot decided to raise rents for the hotel's guests by as much as 15%.
 The same year, the hotel's bar became the Bemelmans Bar.

 In the years after the war, various luxury stores and restaurants had opened around the Carlyle, and there were also several art galleries nearby.
 A real-estate brokerage also opened on the hotel's ground floor in 1952.
 The Rockefeller family's Hills Realty Company bought the Carlyle Hotel and Carlyle Apartments in May 1953, leasing the hotel's operation back to Dowling for 21 years.
 At the time, the hotel and apartment building had a combined 800 rooms, and workers were adding stainless-steel storefronts at ground level.
-The hotel's operators also spent $125,000 to convert part of the space into a supper club named the Cafe Carlyle, with murals by Marcel Vertès.
-The Cafe Carlyle opened in November 1955.
+The hotel's operators also spent $125,000 to convert part of the space into a supper club named the Café Carlyle, with murals by Marcel Vertès.
+The Café Carlyle opened in November 1955.
 An art gallery, the World House Galleries, opened within the Carlyle Hotel in early 1957.
 The gallery space, designed by Frederick Kiesler, occupied two stories of the hotel and included various niches, cantilevered stairs, and curving walls.

 By the early 1960s, the Carlyle had become a luxury hotel, and its staff provided personalized service for visitors.
 Janusz Ilinski was appointed as the hotel's chairman and CEO in 1961 but died three months after his appointment.
 The City Investing Company acquired a one-third ownership stake in the hotel building in 1965 from the Hills Realty Company.
 In exchange, City Investing transferred ownership of 980 Madison Avenue, as well as an industrial park in Edison, New Jersey, to the Rockefeller family.
 In addition, a flower shop opened on the hotel's ground floor the same year and the hotel's managers replaced the existing windows with movable windows.
-The Cafe Carlyle also underwent a minor refurbishment; the club was repainted, and its furniture was re-upholstered.
+The Café Carlyle also underwent a minor refurbishment; the club was repainted, and its furniture was re-upholstered.
 By the late 1960s, musicians frequented the hotel.